 8.1.
 Labour and Logistical Constraints

-One of the major limitations of organic mulching is the intensive labor requirement for collection, transportation, and application of mulch materials.
+One of the major limitations of organic mulching is the intensive labour requirement for collection, transportation, and application of mulch materials.
 Unlike synthetic mulches, which can be laid quickly using machines, organic materials like straw, compost, or dry leaves often need to be manually spread across the field, especially in smallholder systems.
 This process becomes even more laborious when mulch needs to be replenished mid-season due to decomposition or wind dispersal.
 The logistics of sourcing adequate volumes of mulch, especially for large-scale farms, can be challenging.
 Transporting bulky, low-density organic materials adds cost and time.
 In many cases, farmers rely on locally available materials, which may be insufficient in quality or quantity during peak demand periods, such as before transplanting.

 8.2.
 Risk of Weed Seed Introduction via Mulch